johnsnewby/ubuntu-tezos-installer/baking.md

 ## Overview

 This howto goes through the process of setting up baking on an Ubuntu Linux machine.
 The steps described are:
-- (optionally) creating a user, and switching to ut
+- (optionally) creating a user, and switching to it
 - cloning the repository containing the node
 - installing prerequisites
 - installing opam, the Ocaml package manager